 Further complicating matters are the changes in recent years concerning how feed subscriptions are managed.
 Since about 2009, cloud-based services such as Feedly host multiple subscribers into a unified service.
 This service will pull a feed from one source for all of their users.
 Cloud-based subscriptions have led to poor statistics reporting from FeedBurner.
 We do not recommend using FeedBurner since they will report a much lower subscriber total than what it actually is.
 Because of cloud-based services, there is no ideal way to measure feed subscriptions.

 Web Server Statistics and Podcasting

 The web stats package, such as Webalizer or AWStats, processes your website logs to make the data readable.
-It records ALL requests for all files on your server without regard for who or how the media is consumed.
+It records ALL requests for all files on your server without regard for whom or how the media is consumed.
 This leads to a RAW total of how many times the media file was requested, lending to greatly inflated download numbers for each media file.
-Web statistics count Web bots, spiders as well as multiple download requests from the same computer (which typically occur when playing via a streaming device).
+Web statistics count web bots, spiders as well as multiple download requests from the same computer (which typically occur when playing via a streaming device).
 Web statistics will give you an accurate measurement on how much bandwidth your server uses, but it will not accurately tell you who is consuming your media from what device.

-Podcast statistics are not an accurate measurement of the amount of bandwidth used, and cannot be used for comparing billing issues with your CDN.
-If you have excessive bandwidth traffic than compared to Blubrry Statistics, it is typically caused by consumers of the media playing the media via a play-streaming device such as an Internet-connected TV, Google TV, Apple TV, or Flash/HTML5 based players.
+Podcast statistics are not an accurate measurement of the amount of bandwidth used and cannot be used for comparing billing issues with your CDN.
+If you have excessive bandwidth traffic that does not match your podcast statistics, it is typically caused by incorrectly configured web servers incapable of efficiently delivering the content to play-streaming configured devices such as an Internet-connected TV, Google TV, Apple TV, or Flash/HTML5-based players.
 Any time the user pauses, seeks or rewinds the video, additional bandwidth use will result.
 It is important to use a service optimized for this traffic such as Blubrry Media Hosting.